We've all been there. You're lying in bed browsing Instagram, when all of a sudden a notification pokes its way into view from the top of your screen.

-Nevertheless, 11 PM is far too late to being doing chores, so you decide to just start over tomorrow and power down your phone.
+Nevertheless, 11 PM is far too late to begin doing chores, so you decide to just start over tomorrow and power down your phone.

 There's no hiding it: learning is... well, boring.

 That is, most of it the time.
 It's why no kid on the planet is ever excited to race home to go do their homework.
-It's also why apps like Duolingo pester you into learning so much that they literally became an internet meme.
-It's therefore no surprise that user engagement and conversion is often treated as a north star in online learning.
+It's also why apps like Duolingo push you as hard as they do.
+It's therefore no surprise that user engagement and conversion has become a north star in online learning.

 Three questions effectively drive every major product decision at every big ed-tech company:

 Engagement is what drives features like Duolingo streaks and in-app achievements.
-I have a theory that most people who tap on Duolingo's notifications are "slaves to the Streak", so to speak, and those who ignore aren't finding enough value in what Duolingo has to offer.
+Chances are, if you aren't staying engaged with an app, then you mostly likely aren't finding enough value in what it has to offer.